tomjoht/tomjoht.github.io/_restapicourse/docapis_json_console.md

 ## Inspect the payload

-Inspect the payload by expanding each of the sections.
+Inspect the payload by expanding each of the sections in the Mashape weather API.
 Find the section that appears here: **object > query > results > channel > item > description.**